jtarbard/Software-Engineering-Project-Wiki/For-Markers/Project-Process-Reflection.md

 ---

-### What tools or processes that you used functioned well in this environment and why?
+### Tools or processes that functioned well in this environment & Reasons
 We used Microsoft Teams and Facebook's Messenger as the main channels of online communication.
-These worked naturally and
+These worked naturally and were seamlessly integrated into this new environment.
+This is mainly because we had been using them since Sprint 1, so we did not need to relearn how to use them again.

+For discussions that needed to be recorded, we used [Google Docs](https://drive.google.com/open?id=1dFHQ44MgV2HX5YGJOGtv00Ihh7cH_C_vOREMbwLKXu8) and [Google Spreadsheet](https://drive.google.com/open?id=1k-ubHstqQHhVJ7CCC1BqzZZpsBI-YF3zz7E-1m4k5d0).
+Again, we had been using them since Sprint 1, so they were easy to picking up on.
+Organizing ideas digitally is also more convenient than doing it with paper (although jogging notes down during a discussion is still more efficient on paper).

 ---